kmeyersvt/GreenUpVermont/README.md

 (Note that Geni Motion needs a virtual engine to run.
 They recommend using virtualbox which [you can download here](https://www.virtualbox.org/wiki/Downloads).)

 Geni Motion requires you to create an account to download their simulation, and also to actually use it.
 After successfully starting Geni Motion it will prompt you to login.
 Then you will be prompted to select a new "virtual device" (eg an android device).
-Pick whatever suits you and give it a minute to download.
+I recommend starting with a Google Nexus 5x 7.1.0.
+- Note: the first time I used another device and got "Error running adb: No Android device found."
+Using a Nexux fixed that for me.

 Find Genymotion’s copy of adb.
 On macOS this is normally /Applications/Genymotion.app/Contents/MacOS/tools/.
 Add the Genymotion tools directory to your path and makee sure that you can run adb from your terminal.